Skip to content

 iGaming Fit

-Betting-first since 2019 with a dedicated casino/sportsbook/fantasy industry page.
+Betting-first since 2019, selling casinos, sportsbooks and fantasy operators directly.
 IBJR member, IBIA Payment Provider Forum founding signatory.
 Three named .bet.br operators plus the Atlaslive platform integration

 Geographic Coverage